Competitive Grants

 Grant Size, Payment, Final Reporting

 Boxley- Fox Endowment grants generally range from $1,000 to $3,000.
-Grants will be awarded at our Thank You Luncheon in October.
+Grants will be awarded at our Community Philanthropy Day Luncheon in October.
 A final report, including a summary of your grant expenses, must be provided to the Community Foundation by the report deadline in order to be eligible to receive future grants.

 Charities Eligible to Apply